bluerobotics/ping-viewer/docs/index.md

 ![Return Plot](/ping-viewer/images/viewer/return-plot-closeup.png)

-The Return Plot displays the return strength vs distance of the most recent [**Profile**](#distance-and-profile-measurements) sample.
+The Return Plot displays the return strength vs distance of the most recent profile sample.
 The plot displays the measurement of only a single dependent variable (return strength), and is simply mirrored for ease of viewing.
 Stronger returns appear as wider traces.

 **Note** You may observe a very strong return at the top of the screen (at zero distance, essentially touching the device); this return is from the Ping device itself.
 When the Ping device emits the acoustic pulse, the device is still vibrating or 'ringing' like a bell when it begins measuring the return signal.
 This residual energy in the vibrations of the Ping device body is picked up as a return signal until it decays away.